For Inside Science on BBC Radio 4 I go hunting for some unexpected visitors in Cambridge’s Botanic Gardens

 Earlier this year I collaborated with Ria Mishaal on a science communication project that explored the wonders of freshwater life.

-In my latest National Geographic News article I examine how searching for oil in the Atlantic will put marine mammals at risk.
+For National Geographic News I examine how searching for oil in the Atlantic will put marine mammals at risk.

 In my latest Chemistry in its Element podcast for Chemistry World, I dive into the deadly but useful world of cone shells.